corporalcat/HTB-writeups/Lame/index.md

 So I use smbmap and use the &quot;-u&quot; flag and input the payload.

-Setup a listener on my machine and send the patyload.
+Setup a listener on my machine and send the payload.

 ![](image/image005.png)